panec/MVSass/README.md

 </ul>
 ```

 The `nth-child` selector will not work for inner `<span class="title">` because it is always the first child of its parent.
-To overcome this problem we are using another function of SASS 3.3 that extends `&` functionality and allow to treat it as a array of css selectors.
+To overcome this problem we are using another function of SASS 3.3 that extends `&` functionality and allow to treat it as an array of css selectors.
 To use this notation in any place of the code we need to call mixin:

 ```sass
 .title {